Obesity in dogs

 Yes.
 There are lots of foods that can help if your dog is overweight.
 They will often be lower in fat then general foods, which can help gradually reduce the weight of you dog.
 If you follow this link you can see some of the foods that we stock which are can help with weight loss.

-Having said that I am a big fan of just reducing the food you currently feed and trying that for a period before changing the dog’s diet.
+Having said that I am a big fan of just reducing the food you currently give to your dog and trying that for a period before changing their diet.

-As I have said overweight dogs are a growing issue (no pun intended) but it can be simple for you to sort the issue.
-Try some of our tips above and I am sure it will help.
+As I have said, overweight dogs are a growing issue (no pun intended) but it can be a simple one for you to deal with effectively.
+Try some of our tips above; I'm sure they will help.